tslim/concepts/concepts/cloud-computing.md

 # Cloud Computing

-All the relevant concepts & technologies in the ever-evolving world of cloud computing and infrastructure.
+Relevant concepts & technologies in the ever-evolving world of cloud computing and infrastructure.

 - [[atlantis-terraform]]
 - [[blue-green-deployment]]